Instagram/LibCST/docs/source/metadata.rst

 because the name refers to the current module which doesn't consider the hierarchy of code repository.

+For fully qualified names, there's :class:`~libcst.metadata.FullyQualifiedNameProvider` which is similar to the above but takes the current module's location (relative to some python root folder, usually the repository's root) into account.

 .. autoclass:: libcst.metadata.QualifiedNameSource
 .. autoclass:: libcst.metadata.QualifiedName
 .. autoclass:: libcst.metadata.QualifiedNameProvider
+   :no-undoc-members:

+.. autoclass:: libcst.metadata.FullyQualifiedNameProvider
    :no-undoc-members:

 Parent Node Metadata